-The NobelGuide CT scanning software as demonstrated below allows us to simulate the placement of implants accurately before ever touching the patient.
-A surgical guide, created from the 3-D images, helps place the implants in the proper positions, without the need for a flap incision.8,9 This technique proves to be a cost effective solution to assist the implant dentist in planning an aesthetic final result and minimizing any surgical challenges that are faced.
-The CAD/CAM planning and placement system provided by NobelGuide provides a high level of comfort and safety for the patient by reducing surgical and restorative time.
+NobelGuide CT scanning software, as demonstrated in this article, allows us to simulate the placement of implants accurately prior to surgery.
+A Surgical Template created from the 3-D images helps place the implants in the proper positions, without the need for a flap incision.^{8,9} This technique proves to be a cost-effective solution for assisting the implant dentist in the planning of an aesthetic final result and minimizing any surgical challenges that are faced.
+The CAD/CAM planning and placement system supplied by NobelGuide provides a high level of comfort and safety for the patient by reducing surgical and restorative time.
 This is done by utilizing an accurate 3-D plan prior to implant placement.

-There are obvious advantages including; easy visual understanding for clear case presentations, reduced surgical chair time, reduced restorative chair time in certain cases, reduced stress for the clinician and the patient, the avoidance of surprises during surgery, implants that are placed optimally for long-term implant and prosthetic success and, most importantly, an improved aesthetic result.10-12
+There are obvious advantages, including: easy visual understanding for clear case presentation, reduced surgical chairtime, reduced restorative chairtime in certain cases, reduced stress for the clinician and the patient, the avoidance of surprises during surgery, implants that are placed optimally for long-term implant and prosthetic success and, most importantly, an improved aesthetic result.10-12